RuchiraDatta/Probability_of_Default_and_Scorecard_Developement/README.md

-# Probability of Default (PD) Scorecard Development using WOE and Logistic Regression
+# Probability of Default (PD) and Scorecard Development using WOE and Logistic Regression

 ## Overview